 “–” - the task was completed incorrectly;

 Note.
-When calculating points, only the “+” sign is taken as a unit, the instability of performance in this case is a negative indicator and needs to be improved.
+When calculating points, only the “+” sign is taken as one; instability of performance in this case is a negative indicator and needs to be improved.

 Group B - children who scored 10 - 15 points.
 Fine motor skills are well developed.

-Group H - children who scored 11 - 9 points.
+Group N – children who scored 11 – 9 points.
 Fine motor skills are poorly developed.

-Group O - children who scored 8 or less points.
-Fine motor skills lag behind the age norm.
+Group O - children who scored 8 points or less.
+Fine motor skills lag behind age norms.

-2. Identification of the leading hand, the number of synkensias.
+2. Identification of the leading hand, the number of synkenses.

-To test needed: a piece of paper and a pencil or pen.
-Sit the child at the table, put a sheet of paper in front of him and ask him to put his hands so that both palms with spread fingers can freely fit on it.
+To carry out the test required: a piece of paper and a pencil or pen.
+Place your child at the table, place a sheet of paper in front of him and ask him to place his hands so that both palms with fingers spread can be freely placed on it.

-After that, circle the child’s hands with a pencil or pen.
-See what happened.
-Then ask again to put your hands on the paper so that they match the contours.
-Then explain essence of the task : “Now we will play with you.
-I will show you the fingers on your hand, and you will only raise the finger that I show.
-No other fingers need to be raised.
-After making sure that the child correctly understood the task, begin.
+After this, outline the child’s hands with a pencil or pen.
+Look what happened.
+Then ask again to place your hands on the paper so that they coincide with the contours.
+After that explain essence of the task : “Now we’ll play with you.
+I will show you the fingers on your hand, and you will only lift the finger that I show.
+There is no need to raise other fingers.”
+Once you are sure that your child understands the task correctly, begin.

-In order to exclude guessing, fingers should be indicated in the following sequence: 5 - 1 - 2 - 4 - 3 (1 - thumb, 5 - little finger).
-Then the test is carried out on the left hand, then again on the right and on the left.
-Thus, the test is carried out on each hand twice.
+In order to eliminate guessing, fingers should be indicated in the following sequence: 5 – 1 – 2 – 4 – 3 (1 – thumb, 5 – little finger).
+The test is then carried out on the left hand, then again on the right and then on the left.
+Thus, the test is carried out twice on each hand.

 When performing the “necessary” movement of the specified finger, “unnecessary” movements of other fingers may appear.
 This happens involuntarily.

-These "extra" movements are called synkinesis.
-Synkinesis occurs as a result of insufficient differentiation of movements, when, when performing the required action, muscles that are unnecessary for its implementation are turned on.
+These “extra” movements are called synkinesis.
+Synkinesis occurs as a result of insufficient differentiation of movements, when, when performing the required action, muscles that are unnecessary for its implementation are activated.
 The presence of synkinesis is marked with arrows (from the “necessary” to the “unnecessary” finger).

-1) calculate the average number of synkinesis on each hand for two samples.
+1) calculate the average number of synkinesis on each hand over two samples.
 To do this, count the number of arrows for each hand and divide the resulting number by 2.

 2) the results obtained for each hand are added up.

-Pay attention to which hand has fewer synkinesis (for this hand, the differentiation of the motor system is better developed) - given hand will be leading when writing.
+Pay attention to which hand has fewer synkinesis (for this hand the differentiation of the motor system is better developed) - given hand will be the leader when writing.

-3. Diagnosis of fine motor skills associated with graphic actions
+3. Diagnostics of fine motor skills associated with graphic actions

 №1

-Take a pencil in your hand and look at the sheet of paper in front of you.
+Take a pencil in your hand and look at the sheet of paper lying in front of you.
 It has stripes on it.
-Draw straight lines between these strips from the beginning of the sheet to the end with a pencil.
-When I say "Start!", start drawing straight lines when I say "Stop!" - finish the task and put the pencils aside.
+Between these strips, from the beginning of the sheet to the end, draw straight lines with a pencil.
+When I say "Start!", start drawing straight lines, when I say "Stop!" - Finish the task and put your pencils aside.
 Work quickly and carefully.

-(You have 1 minute to complete the task.)
+(1 minute is allotted to complete the task).

 Grade:

-3 points - the child completed 10 lines or more with satisfactory performance (drawn lines are located closer to the center of the line, they are characterized by moderate waviness, drawn without separation, without going beyond the lines, without line gaps).
+3 points - the child completed 10 lines or more with satisfactory quality of execution (the drawn lines are located closer to the center of the line, they are characterized by moderate waviness, drawn without breaks, without going beyond the lines, without missing lines).

-2 points - the child completed 6-9 lines with satisfactory performance (moderate waviness of the lines with a tendency to approach the center of the line, without breaks, without going beyond the line, without line gaps).
+2 points – the child completed 6 – 9 lines with satisfactory quality of execution (moderate wavy lines with a tendency to approach the center of the line, without breaks, without going beyond the line, without missing lines).

-1 point - the child completed 5 or less lines or the completed task is of unsatisfactory performance (significant bevels of lines relative to the center of the line, going beyond its limits and / or line breaks, line omissions).
+1 point – the child has completed 5 or fewer lines or the completed task is of unsatisfactory quality (significantly skewed lines relative to the center of the line, going beyond its limits and/or broken lines, omitted lines).

 №2

-Take a pencil in your hand and look at the sheet of paper in front of you.
-It has tracks.
-Draw a line down the middle of the track without lifting the pencil from the paper.
+Take a pencil in your hand and look at the sheet of paper lying in front of you.
+It has paths.
+Draw a line down the middle of the path without lifting the pencil from the paper.

 Grade: